framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 searched (recursively) for CFCs so you can store both your Clojure code and your CFML beans in the same tree structure if you wish, or you can store them separately and provide both file paths in `diLocations`.

+The other code of note is that `setupRequest()` reloads the Clojure code whenever the framework itself is reloaded.
+Normally, in
-The other code of note is that `setupRequest()` provides a way to trigger reloading the Clojure code from disk (and recompiling it).
-Normally, in a FW/1 app, you can specify an application reload and your bean factory is recreated.
+a FW/1 app, you can specify an application reload and your bean factory is recreated.
 Because of the way Clojure code is compiled and loaded into the JVM, reloading your bean factory is not sufficient to force a reload of those parts of the JVM, so you need to do this programmatically somehow.
-You will generally pass the string `"all"` into the `ioclj` bean factory's `reload()` function, although this won't reload any depedent namespaces, just the ones that `ioclj` treats like beans.
-More on this below.
+Note that this will only reload the namespaces that follow the FW/1 conventions to be discovered.
+See below for more on this.

 ## views